Gate Operator

 The Gate operator is similar to the Filter and Decision operators.
 Here are the operators compared:

 • Gate operator: Returns only the data that meets your Condition's criteria.
-If the data doesn't meet your criteria, the Gate operator blocks it.
+If the data does not meet your criteria, the Gate operator blocks it.

-• Filter operator: Separates data that meets your Condition’s criteria from data that doesn't.
-Data that meets your criteria passes down one pathway while data that doesn't meet your criteria passes down another.
+• Filter operator: Separates data that meets your Condition’s criteria from data that does not.
+Data that meets your criteria passes through one pathway while data that does not meet your criteria passes through another.

-• Decision operator: Also separates data that meets your Condition’s criteria from data that doesn't.
-The Decision operator differs from the Filter in that it only returns one output.
-If the input matches the criteria, it takes one pathway.
-If the input doesn't match the criteria, it takes the other pathway.
+• Decision operator: Separates data that meets your Condition’s criteria from data that does not.
+But, the Decision operator differs from the Filter operator because it only returns one output.
+If the input matches the criteria, it it passes through one pathway.
+If the input does not match the criteria, it passes through another pathway.

 About the Info Window